BlueBubbleWei/SDCND/Term1-P4-Advanced-Lane-Lines/Project4_Advance_Lane_Lines_writeup_report.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
 * The images for camera calibration are stored in the folder called camera_cal.
 The images in test_images are for testing your pipeline on single frames.
 If you want to extract more test images from the videos, you can simply use an image writing method like cv2.imwrite(), i.e., you can read the video in frame by frame as usual, and for frames you want to save for later you can write to an image file.

-The Goal of this Project is to find the Lane Lines using advanced methodology on the provided video clipping.
+The Goal of this Project is to find the Lane Lines using recently learnt features such as perspective transform,Warp etc on the provided video clipping.

 ---
 ## Rubric Points